rc0r/afl-utils/README.md

     optional arguments:
       -h, --help            show this help message and exit -d DATABASE_FILE, --database DATABASE_FILE
-                            Submit classification data into a sqlite3 database.
+                            Submit sample data into an sqlite3 database (only when used together with '-e'). afl-collect skips processing of samples already found in existing database.
-                            Has no effect without '-e'.
       -e GDB_EXPL_SCRIPT_FILE, --execute-gdb-script GDB_EXPL_SCRIPT_FILE
                             Generate and execute a gdb+exploitable script after crash sample collection for crash classification.
 (Like option